– Collection and Disbursement

 Logical instead of complex: Digitisation of accounting on the rise

 In insurance companies, the digitization of accounting is steadily advancing.
 Whether general ledger or subledger – the digitization of receivables management brings only advantages.
 With one exception: the software user interface is often complicated and sometimes illogical for sub-ledger processing.
 Acceptance of the work tool and productivity can suffer as a result.
 The solution is to focus on the user experience.
 A holistically oriented user experience (UX) includes the usability of a system – in products or services.
-Good usability is not perceived in the UX, but bad Fast Lane
+Good usability is not perceived in the UX, but bad usability is.

 In this article you will learn: